openprocurement/openprocurement.api/docs/source/standard/util.rst

     string, :ref:`date`

     |ocdsDescription|
-    The state date for the period.
+    The start date for the period.

 :endDate:
     string, :ref:`date`